Council of the Baltic Sea States: Swedish Presidency 2017-2018

-The further implementation of the SDGs will be something of a beacon for the Swedish Presidency of the CBSS.
-The goals are quite broad and far-reaching so a selection needs to be made The six priority focus areas and the six activation processes in the baltic 2030 Action Plan will guide our work.
-Wherever possible, a gender equality perspective will be adopted.
+The further implementation of the SDGs is something of a beacon for the Swedish Presidency of the CBSS.
+The goals are quite broad and far-reaching, hence a selection is needed.
+The six priority focus areas and the six activation processes in the Baltic 2030 Action Plan guide our work.
+Wherever possible, a gender equality perspective is adopted.

 Over the years, the CBSS has achieved considerable results in regional co-operation.
 In some cases, for example in the fight against trafficking or actions to protect the interests of children, the results have found an echo even outside the Baltic Sea Region.

 It is the intention of the Swedish Presidency, together with other Member States and the international Secretariat, to give continued support to the work mentioned and other ongoing activities.

 But continuity does not mean a static approach.
 Together with the CBSS Member States, the Swedish Presidency explores possibilities to enter into new fields of cooperation in the light of new challenges and opportunities.